usf-cs212-spring2021/usf-cs212-spring2021.github.io/_projects/project-4a.md

   - Support the same output capability as before.
 See the [Output](#output) section for specifics.

   - Add support to build the inverted index from a seed URL instead of a directory using a web crawler.
-The web crawler must be multithreaded using a work queue such that each URL that must be crawled is handled by a single worker thread.
+The web crawler must be efficiently multithreaded using a work queue such that all of the work associated with crawling a single URL is handled by a single worker thread.

-  - To avoid a infinite crawl, the web crawler should parse up to a fixed limit of unique URLs as specified by a command-line argument.
+  - To avoid a infinite crawl, the web crawler should parse up to a fixed limit of unique URLs (including the seed URL) as specified by a command-line argument.
 If the argument is missing, the crawler should parse only the provided link by default.

   - The web crawler must download webpages over HTTP or HTTPS when crawling as follows: